 Harmless Villain: The Barebones Brigade aren't exactly what you'd call menacing at first.
 Their eeeeevil plans involve such plots as "Pampering girls so they forget to participate in a tournament," and "Fill the hot springs up with powdered gelatin so people get stuck and can't participate."

-Not-So-Harmless Villain: Their third plan, on the other hand, is to destroy the entire Caliosteo island system.
+Not-So-Harmless Villain: Their fourth plan, the one Don comes up with, is to destroy the entire Caliosteo island system.
 Egads.

 Hello, Insert Name Here: Both games actually allow you to change your main character's name at any time!
 The first game doesn't allow you to name your Mons, strangely, though this was changed in the second.